rshin1209/desres/README.md

 **Figure 5.
 PhenylAlanine (Resi 15) and Lysine (Resi 20) are presented in Peptides B and C.**

 These findings suggest a potential influence of lysine (residue 20), present in peptides B and C but not in peptide A, on restricting the conformational space of phenylalanine—closest to the NiRAN domain (**Figure 5**).
-This observation aligns with the results of viral infection experiments, where peptide A exhibited the highest average inhibition at 100 µM.
+This observation aligns with the results of viral infection experiments (**Table 2**), where peptide A exhibited the highest average inhibition at 100 µM.
 It is conceivable that the mutation of residue 20 from arginine to lysine has led to a loss of correlation between phenylalanine and the NiRAN domain for inhibition, resulting instead in an increased correlation within peptides B and C.

 ### Peptide A-dis, B-dis, and C-dis